Algebraic-Programming/HiCR/docs/source/development/contributing.rst

 Backend Development
 ***********************

 To create a backend, developers implement a subset of HiCR's core abstract classes to expose the functionality provided by the underlying technology / device.
-For example, to create a new backend which implements the Communication Manager class, you need to create a file with a class definition as follows:
+For example, to create a new backend which implements the communication manager class, you need to create a file with a class definition as follows:

 ..  code-block:: C++
  :caption: myBackend.hpp